 How Does Tether (USDT) Work?

 Tether is the native token of the Tether network.
 It trades under the USDT symbol.
-Like other stablecoins, the Tether coin aims to provide a relatively consistent valuation versus the dramatic price changes typically seen in other types of crypto like Bitcoin, Ethereum, Solana, Binance Coin, and so on.
+Like other stablecoins, the Tether coin aims to provide a relatively consistent valuation versus the dramatic price changes typically seen in other types of crypto like Bitcoin, Ethereum, Binance Coin, and so on.

 Tether also supports three other stablecoins: EURT, which is pegged to the euro; CNHT, pegged to the Chinese Yuan; and XAUT, a stablecoin backed by 1 ounce of gold.